-Iridology is the process employed by some alternative-medicine practitioners where they attempt to divine medical problems by staring at your eyes.
-They have developed this into a full pseudo-science complete with training schools and certification programs.
+Iridology is the process employed by some alternative-medicine practitioners who attempt to divine medical problems by staring at your eyes.
+They have developed this into a full pseudo-science with training schools and "certification" programs.

-Where chiropractors and osteopaths claim that all diseases can be traced back to skeletal “imbalances,” iridologists believe that all diseases and ailments can be detected by observing the iris.
-Iridologists believe that the the oculomotor nerve somehow changes the iris to indicate disease and infirmity.
+Where chiropractors claim that all diseases can be traced back to skeletal "imbalances," iridologists believe that all diseases and ailments can be detected by observing the iris.
+Iridologists believe the oculomotor nerve changes the iris to indicate disease and infirmity.
 They believe that the health of every organ can be determined by examining the color, shape, tint, and depth of fibers that make up the iris.

 They say that the eyes are the gateways to the soul.
 Well, these guys take that a bit too literally.

-Iridologists generally believe that a dark area of the eye indicates a loss of nerve activity for that region.
+Iridologists generally believe that a dark eye area indicates a loss of nerve activity in that region.
 Oh, I should mention that the eye is divided radially into sections that indicate each major body area.
 How they came up with each slice, I have no idea.
-If dark areas mean loss of nerve activity, that means that light areas mean more activity such as pain.
+If dark areas mean loss of nerve activity, light areas mean more activity, such as pain.

 Here's the biggest problem with all of that:

-The iris doesn’t change a whole lot from birth until death.
-There’s enough of a variation over a decade to make biometric scanners a little iffy but there’s definitely no change detectable on the timescale that iridologists would need in order to give any credibility to their “profession.”
+The iris doesn't change a whole lot from birth until death.
+There's enough variation over a decade to make biometric scanners a little iffy.
+Still, there's no change detectable on the timescale that iridologists would need to give any credibility to their "profession."